 According to one study, taking this bark extract supplement can remove away tinnitus symptoms.
 In fact, 87% of participants of the said study became completely asymptomatic after taking supplementing for 3 to 6 months.

 Experts also suggest that Pycnogenol can improve blood flow to the cochlea.
-It is that part of the inner ear where the hearing process takes place.
+The cochlea is the part of the inner ear that's essential for hearing.

 Studies also suggest that pine bark extract may be used as part of the treatment for diseases related to metabolic syndrome.
 These disorders include hypertension, diabetes, and obesity.